Home / Feros Stories / How to help an ageing parent who doesn’t want help

 They may become defensive if you point out all the ways you feel they’ve changed and are unable to take care of themselves.
 A positive starting point is to ask them whether they’re finding some activities of daily living more difficult than they used to.

 If they say everything is fine, you can gently point out some of your observations.
-You might say, “I noticed it seems more difficult for you to walk up the stairs now” or “This is a big house and cleaning it all by yourself is a big task.”
+You might say, “I noticed it seems more difficult for you to walk up the stairs now,” or “This is a big house and cleaning it all by yourself is a big task.”

 3. Avoid judgement

 While any behavioural changes might seem obvious to you, your loved one might be in denial or having a hard time accepting they’re ageing.
-Using supportive and non-judgemental language will reduce the risk of them reacting negatively or shutting you out.
+Using supportive and non-judgmental language will reduce the risk of them reacting negatively or shutting you out.

 Instead of saying, “Mum, you can’t even cook meals for yourself anymore,” try, “I can see how much effort it is for you to cook now and I’d love to get you some help to make your life easier.”